mromero1989/pwp/README.md

 There is one major error with the HTML: the entire `<header>` tag and all it's contents should be inside the `<body>`.

 Overall - nice work here.
 Your Milestone 1 passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
 You're clear to begin work on [Milestone 2a](https://bootcamp-coders.cnm.edu/projects/personal/milestone-two/).

+## Milestone 2&alpha; Feedback
+These wireframes are good start.
+There are some issues with scale and alignment, but overall they illustrate the general direction for your UI.

+When I talk about scale, I mean the size and proportions put on the UI elements themselves.
+Things are looking good scale-wise on mobile, but the page headings are looking a bit small on the desktop layout.
+I would also make sure the elements are aligned and spaced consistently on desktop too.

+On the mobile view, the only area I would consider altering is the text content around the contact form.
+It may be a bit narrow on extra-small screens - so just be careful there.

+Bootstrap has a built-in image carousel that you can use, but I think there are better 3rd party open-source options out there like the [Owl Carousel 2](https://owlcarousel2.github.io/OwlCarousel2/) or [Flickity](https://flickity.metafizzy.co/).
+These are swipe enabled on mobile too.

+An alternative approach to a carousel for your Portfolio section could be to include image thumbnails that pop up into a lightbox gallery.
+I mention it because sometimes image sliders don't work out as planned.
+[FancyBox 3](http://fancyapps.com/fancybox/3/) provides a good plugin.

+Overall it looks like you have a clear direction for your project layout.
+Your Milestone 2a passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're clear to begin development on your PWP.